PaNOSC-ViNYL/ase/doc/ase/calculators/turbomole.rst

   from ase.calculators.turbomole import Turbomole calc = Turbomole(charge=0, multiplicity=1)

+The selection of the method will be according to the default parameter values (see below), i.e. in this case DFT with b-p functional and the def-SV(P) basis set.
 After this the calculator can be associated with an existing Atoms object

 .. code:: python